 Wave Gel hand sanitizer

-Remember back in the days before COVID-19, we had to think creatively to come up with these new ways to use hand sanitizer?
+Remember back in the days before COVID-19, when we might use hand sanitizer at a festival or camping, and that was it?
 Then came COVID-19, and suddenly, stores couldn’t keep hand sanitizer in stock.
 Now, production has begun to match demand.
-But if you never ever want to run out of hand sanitizer ever again, try this enormous (4-gallon) supply of American-made hand sanitizer.
+But if you never ever want to run out of hand sanitizer ever again, try this 24-bottle supply of American-made hand sanitizer.

 4 Sisters Rice